Valentin-D-Richard/CL-Benchmarking/README.md

 # Benchmarking

 This repository aims at listing and comparing the concepts, models, tools and people related to computational linguistics.
 It is not intended to be exhaustive, and would be rather focused on my interests and personal career experiences.
 Nevertheless completion suggestions are welcome.
-The project is structured aroud 4 main entry types split into 7 files respectiveley :
+The project is structured aroud 4 main entry types split into 6 files respectiveley :
-- Modellings
-- ModellingRelations
+- Topics
-- Tools
+- TopicRelations
 - Papers
 - Contexts
 - ContextRelations